tekperfect/devops-docs/docs/courses/07-Databases/lessons/databases.md

 You have successfully installed, configured, and imported databases for 3 different database types.

-### Working With Database using Queries
+### Working With Databases using Queries

 1. Login to mysql  (Do you remeber the command?)

 2. While in mysql run the following commands to connect to the database you create.

-`show databases` (This command list all databases in MySQL)
+3. This command list all databases in MySQL

+4. `show databases`

-`use employees;` (This command selecats the database employess so we can take a look at it.)
+5. This command selects the database employess so we can take a look at it.

+6. `use employees;`

-`show tables;` (This command list all tables in the selected database)
+7. This command list all tables in the selected database

+8. `show tables;`

-3. Now we are going to take a look around by running the following
+9. Now we are going to take a look around by running the following

-4. This command list all the departments in the departments table
+10. This command list all the departments in the departments table

-`select * from departments;`
+11. `select * from departments;`

-5. This command shows the columns from the salaries table)
+12. This command shows the columns from the salaries table)

-`show columns from salaries;`
+13. `show columns from salaries;`

-6. This is another bulk select query please note when using the * for any given table can be an expensive query depending on the size of the table.
+14. This is another bulk select query please note when using the * for any given table can be an expensive query depending on the size of the table.
 Try this query with the other tables and see what the results are.

-`select * from titles;`
+15. `select * from titles;`

 # Targeted Queries